 IPX8 | Water-resistant | Waterproof ✓ | Can withstand Complete submersion Limit: 3 m. for 30 min |

-It’s superfluous if you just want a soundbar for your living room like the Bose Smart Soundbar 900, but if you plan to take your speaker outdoors or into the shower, you will want an appropriate IP rating.
-IPX7 and IPX8 are considered waterproof, which means you can feel safe having them near (or frankly, in) a pool or the shower.
-Just remember, no electronic is truly waterproof: with enough time or depth, the product will fail.
+It’s superfluous if you just want a soundbar for your living room, like the Bose Smart Soundbar 900, but if you plan to take your speaker outdoors or into the shower, you will want an appropriate IP rating.
+IPX7 and IPX8 are waterproof, meaning you can feel safe having them near (or frankly, in) a pool or the shower.
+Remember, no electronic is truly waterproof: with enough time or depth, the product will fail.
 The term is really just a shorthand for a degree of resistance.
 Dustproofing is less common, but important if you’re in a workshop with tons of sawdust.
-These days more and more Bluetooth speakers have a dustproof rating of IP6X (plus waterproofing), because wireless speakers let us listen to audio in places that were once inconvenient or virtually impossible with wires.
+These days, more and more Bluetooth speakers have a dustproof rating of IP6X (plus waterproofing), because wireless speakers let us listen to audio in places that were once inconvenient or virtually impossible with wires.

 Does a bigger battery make a difference in a Bluetooth speaker?

-Generally speaking, battery life ranges from about 8 hours to upwards of 25 hours on a single charge.
+Battery life ranges from about 8 hours to upwards of 25 hours on a single charge.
 Your battery life will be influenced by how loud the volume is cranked, and some peripherals are optimized to pair using less energy with specific devices.
-Apple has this with its own and Beats products.
-Samsung has this with its own branded accessories.
+Apple has this with its own and Beats products, and Samsung has this with its own branded accessories.

 Part of this efficiency is influenced by which codec you choose to use (more on this below).
-The tradeoff is worse quality audio, but in some environments, you can’t hear the difference anyway.
-It’s also difficult to quantify that difference in battery drainage because various devices play nicer than others.
+The tradeoff is worse quality audio, but you can’t hear the difference in some environments.
+Quantifying that difference in battery drainage is difficult because various devices play nicer than others.

 Quick charge is your best friend for Bluetooth

 You can offset a lower battery life with quick charging.
-Not all speakers have this feature, but it’s extremely useful, because it can take a dead battery and revive it for a suitable period in a half-hour or less.
-You can also plug in a battery pack (maybe even a solar one) if you’re away from an outlet, but that’s just another battery ultimately.
-However, without some kind of help, it can begin to feel like an illusion of wirelessness.
+Not all speakers have this feature, but it’s beneficial because it can revive a dead battery for a suitable period, in half an hour or less.
+You can also plug in a battery pack (maybe even a solar one) if you’re away from an outlet, but that’s another battery.
+However, without some help, it can begin to feel like an illusion of wirelessness.
 The freedom of Bluetooth is always temporary — speakers and their batteries will always need plugging in at some point, so cutting down how often that is or how long it takes is key.

 Make sure you turn off your speaker when you’re not using it.
 It always takes power to keep your speaker on and connected via Bluetooth to your device.
 Helpfully, some speakers have automatic sleep settings when left idle for a time, but failing that, just turn it off.
 There’s nothing more annoying than turning on a speaker and finding it dead because you left it on with nothing playing.